PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 11:04:56
+Last updated: 2024-04-09 11:05:33
-Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby